She-Codes/books-modern-developer/README.md

 ### Card Section

 rulep: Worked on HTML and CSS of Card Section of project for sections: 1, 2, and 4.
 Currently working on Section 3.

+### Header and Nav

+nikia: Completed the header and nav portion of the project